OUR SERVICES

 ARE YOU DEALING WITH A PROJECT CRISIS OR AN ISSUE?

-The word “crisis” is very subjective, and it depends on how you feel about your project’s health and on your customer’s tolerance towards issues.
-Depending how your organization defines your project health criteria, the official crisis is not necessarily the same as a real crisis.
-Your project may be well over budget or behind schedule, yet its status would still be “yellow” according to the definition imposed by the organization, or because of the chosen project health criteria.
-At the same time, some organizations feel alarmed if a single task slips by a day and call it a sever issue.
+The word “crisis” is very subjective - it depends on how you perceive your project’s health and on your customer’s tolerance for issues.
+Depending on how your organization defines project health criteria, an official “crisis” is not necessarily the same as a real one.
+Your project may be over budget or behind schedule, yet still classified as “yellow” according to organizational definitions or chosen health indicators.
+At the same time, some organizations become alarmed if a single task slips by a day and call it a severe issue.

-While we completely adhere to the rules and criteria imposed by the client organization, the severity of each situation is defined by the organization’s ability to fix it as well as the impact of such fix, whether it is cost, time or scope related.
+While we fully adhere to the rules and criteria established by our clients, the true severity of each situation depends on the organization’s ability to resolve it - and on the impact of that resolution, whether in terms of cost, time, or scope.

 ARE YOU SELECTING A VENDOR OR REVIEWING A SOW?

-Working with external vendors may be challenging, especially if you are dealing with a remote team of developers, testers or other team members that are completely virtual to you.
-Typically, you have a focal point, but you have no insight whatsoever into what each vendor team member does.
-This often raises concerns about vendor's ability to deliver the desired product on time.
-It also raises questions if the payment requested by a vendor to do the job is fair.
+Working with external vendors can be challenging, especially when you’re dealing with a remote team of developers, testers, or other members who are completely virtual to you.
+Typically, you have a single point of contact, but little to no visibility into what each vendor team member is actually doing.
+This often raises concerns about the vendor’s ability to deliver the desired product on time.
+It may also lead to questions about whether the payment requested by the vendor is fair.

-You would like to have transparency or at least some guarantees.
-You would like to make sure that the statement of work that your vendor prepares does not have any grey areas that can be interpreted in such a way that the vendor's work will not be done in full or will require additional (hidden) payment.
+You want transparency, or at least some level of assurance.
+You want to ensure that the statement of work prepared by your vendor doesn’t contain any grey areas that could be interpreted in a way that leaves work incomplete or triggers additional (hidden) costs.

-While we leave the legal aspects of your vendor contracts to your lawyers and procurement department, we can certainly address the project management part of your those contracts, such as completeness of the work scope, payment milestones, validation factors and acceptance criteria, fairness of estimation and work schedule.
+While we leave the legal aspects of vendor contracts to your lawyers and procurement department, we can certainly address the project management components, such as the completeness of the work scope, payment milestones, validation factors, acceptance criteria, and the fairness of the estimates and schedule.

 ESTABLISHING OR REORGANIZING A PMO?

-A project management office is a very important department for each organization that does projects.
-It helps to sustain the organizational process assets, to select and utilize consistent project management processes and tools, to provide assistance to project managers, to streamline parallel projects within the organization and to ensure that project inter-dependencies and external risks are communicated in a timely manner and collectively addressed.
+A Project Management Office (PMO) is a vital function for any organization that runs projects.
+It helps sustain organizational process assets, standardize and apply consistent project management processes and tools, support project managers, streamline parallel initiatives, and ensure that project interdependencies and external risks are communicated and addressed in a timely, coordinated manner.